cc-d/ieddit/README.md

 The wikimedia foundation has proven that such a model is feasible even at the upper echelons of scale, if one is willing to operate leanly without the express pursuit of profit.

+### How To Install
+The following instructions worked on a fresh debian 9 vps.

+sudo bash install.sh
+edit config.py to the proper values (you should only need to change config.URL)

+run with python3 run.py

+the site should be running on localhost:80 - the default username/password for an admin account is 'a' 'a'

 ### Features

 * Fully Transparent Mod/Admin Action Logs